-10.5 Permission to keep a pet may be withdrawn at any time if a tenant breaches a relevant condition of their tenancy agreement or if they do not comply with the specific terms of permission for keeping a dog.
-If the pet is not rehomed, further action may be taken.
+Permission to keep a pet may be withdrawn at any time if a tenant breaches a relevant condition of their tenancy agreement or if they do not comply with the specific terms of permission for keeping a dog.
+If the pet is not rehomed, further action may be taken (see 7 below).

-11. Promoting responsible pet ownership
+4.8 Promoting responsible pet ownership

-- 11.1 We will work with our partners in providing quality information on responsible pet ownership. - 11.2 We will promote responsible pet ownership through community engagement and education, we will also set aside financial resources to encourage the microchipping of dogs and the neutering of cats.
+We will work with our partners in providing quality information on responsible pet ownership.

+We will promote responsible pet ownership through community engagement and education, we will also set aside financial resources to encourage the microchipping of dogs and the neutering of cats.

-12. Cat flaps
+4.9 Cat flaps

-12.1 Tenants living in houses and bungalows can, at their own expense, choose to install a cat flap provided they have received permission from RBC, this is done professionally and does not reduce the security of the door.
+Tenants living in houses and bungalows can, at their own expense, choose to install a cat flap provided they have received permission from RBC, this is done professionally and does not reduce the security of the door.
 Cat flaps can only be installed at the rear of a property.
 Dog flaps are not permitted.
 If a door is replaced as part of our repairs and maintenance service, the council will charge to install a cat flap.
 Tenants are not required to pay for a replacement door when vacating the property after the first 5 years of installation.

-13. Returning a pet to a tenant/leaseholder
+4.10 Returning a pet to a tenant/leaseholder

-13.1 Should any Runnymede Borough Council team be required to return a pet to its owner for any reason, any costs associated with returning a pet must be paid prior to receipt plus any nightly charge for accommodation (see RBC's Recharge Policy).
+Should any Runnymede Borough Council team be required to return a pet to its owner for any reason, any costs associated with returning a pet must be paid prior to receipt plus any nightly charge for accommodation (see RBC's Recharge Policy).
 Failure to pay the due charges and collect the animal within 10 days will result in the Council arranging for it to be rehomed.

-14. Pets at the end of a tenancy
+4.11 Pets at the end of a tenancy

-14.1 If for any reason the tenant vacates a property, they are expected to take any pets with them.
+If for any reason the tenant vacates a property, they are expected to take any pets with them.
 This includes evictions.

-15. Pest control
+4.12 Pest control

-- 15.1 Tenants are responsible for ensuring that their pets and property are free from fleas, ticks or other pests that could be transferred onto carpets or furnishings within the home. - 15.2 Any infestation of fleas or other pests will be the tenant's responsibility to treat.
-RBC is responsible for controlling pests in communal areas of buildings such as flat blocks and Independent Retirement Living. - 15.3 If treatments are required in communal areas caused by a tenant's pet, we will recharge residents for the cost of the treatment.
+Tenants are responsible for ensuring that their pets and property are free from fleas, ticks or other pests that could be transferred onto carpets or furnishings within the home.
+Any infestation of fleas or other pests will be the tenant's responsibility to treat.
+RBC is responsible for controlling pests in communal areas of buildings such as flat blocks and Independent Retirement Living.
+If treatments are required in communal areas caused by a tenant's pet, we will recharge residents for the cost of the treatment.